Cardiff: Golden Gower Coast, Maritime & Mumbles Day Tour

 Offered in: English

-Our signature Golden Gower day tour is a full-day adventure along Wales’ stunning south coast.
+This signature Roam Wales day tour is a full-day adventure along Wales’ stunning south coast.

-Next, explore the charming seaside village of Mumbles, with its Victorian pier, iconic lighthouse, independent cafés and boutiques, and sweeping views of Swansea Bay.
+Next, explore the charming seaside village of Mumbles, with its Victorian pier, independent cafés and boutiques, and sweeping views of Swansea Bay.
+You’ll also see the iconic Mumbles Lighthouse, standing proudly on its tidal island at the gateway to the bay.

 Stretch your legs on an optional scenic walk along the Wales Coast Path between Langland Bay and Caswell Bay, enjoying dramatic clifftop vistas and golden sands.